whipowill/quake-mod-scarlet/README.md

 - Make sure your ``C:/path/to/quake/id1/maps/`` folder has all your [waypoint](https://github.com/whipowill/quake-mod-frikbot-waypoints) files
 - Run the game w/ ``-game scarlet -particles 99999 -listen 16 -condebug``

 See my other [repository](https://github.com/whipowill/quake-dir) where I've uploaded my Quake directory, which includes all the best multiplayer maps and waypoint files to use w/ Scarlet.
-Of note is this [directory](https://github.com/whipowill/quake-dir/tree/master/scarlet/settings) where I experiment w/ custom Scarlet settings.
+The reason I created this mod is so I can change the game to my tastes, and this [directory](https://github.com/whipowill/quake-dir/tree/master/scarlet/settings) is where I experiment w/ custom settings.

 ## Options